 From the author's bio - Alessandro Manzetti is a Bram Stoker Award-winning author, an editor, and translator of horror fiction and dark poetry, his work has been published extensively in Italian, including novels, short and long fiction, poetry, essays, and collections.
 His stories and poems have appeared in Italian, USA, and UK magazines.

 He has translated works by Ramsey Campbell, Richard Laymon, Poppy Z. Brite, Edward Lee, Graham Masterton, Gary Braunbeck, Gene O’Neill, Lisa Morton, and Lucy Snyder.
 He is an Active Member and part of the Board of Trustees of the Horror Writers Association.

 Tuesday, April 25, 2017

-Good news, if you missed out on the limited edition publication of The Halloween Children by Brian James Freeman & Norman Prentiss, Random House/Hydra will be releasing it in both paperback and e-book formats this June.
+Good news, if you missed out on the limited edition publication of The Halloween Children by Brian James Freeman & Norman Prentiss, Random House/Hydra will be releasing it in both hardcover and e-book formats this June.

 "The Halloween Children are everywhere and they know our fears" - written in black marker on a bench outside the Stillbrook apartments.

 From a survivor..."When did you realize something wasn't right that Halloween night?"
 After a long pause.
 "When I discovered that so many of my neighbors were dead."

 The story is primarily told through the eyes of Harris and Lynn Naylor, parents of Mattie, their son, and daughter, Amber.
 A couple with distinctly different parenting styles creating an interesting dichotomy as Harris favors Mattie and Lynn favors Amber.